 - Beautiful little spot on the banks of the Exeter River.
 I officiate weddings at the trailhead next to the parking lot.
 Conveniently, there is a little bench located there in case a couple of your guests need to be sitting for the ceremony.
 Really, this is a place more suited to elopements than larger gatherings.
 In fact, I'd say if you have more than 15 guests, you might want to look for a different site.
 I included the FaceBook page because there is no official website yet.
 Because it is so close to home, rather than the ordinary fee for an outdoor ceremony where I come to you, I charge the reduced fee of a ceremony where you come to me.

 Pics: McDonnell Conservation Area

-•Swasey Park Bandstand Gazebo - Did a wedding here in January.
+•Swasey Park Bandstand Gazebo - Was the JP for a wedding here in January.
 Wonderful site with a view of the Squamscott River, and shelter from the elements if needed.
-In the winter I think you can do an elopement or a wedding with a handful of guests without notifying the town, but in summer I would call to make arrangements.
+In the winter I think you can have an elopement or a wedding with a handful of guests without notifying the town, but in summer I would call to make arrangements.
 Pics: Swasey Park Bandstand Gazebo

 •The Word Barn

-- Nice little place for a wedding.
+- Nice little venue for a wedding.
 They also hold concerts, poetry readings and other events there.
-Performed an October wedding here recently in a small room that could probably fit 35 or 40 or so guests.
+Officiated an October wedding here recently in a small room that could probably fit 35 or 40 or so guests.
 Rustic and kind of cool.
 Check it out if you're looking to get married in the Exeter area.
 Pictures: The Word Barn